ScottyLabs/wdw/deployment/lab/index.md

 If this has been set up properly, the domain should soon route to your new page!

-## github tips
+## GitHub Tips

 - You can actually make any repository you want serve out web pages!
 If you have a cool code project that you want to have a website, just put stuff into its `gh-pages` branch.

-- There's a special github repository for your user, which is the `<username>.github.io` page.
+- There's a special GitHub repository for your user, which is the `<username>.github.io` page.
 If you make a new repository with that name, the `master` branch will be the one serving out the content.

-## non-static sites: your options
+## Non-static Sites: Your Options

 ### PaaS: Platform-as-a-Service

 - [Heroku](https://www.heroku.com/)
 - Lots of platform-specific ones ([Nodejitsu](https://www.nodejitsu.com/), etc).

 ### IaaS: Infrastructure-as-a-Service

-- You get a Linux machine. . . go nuts!
+- You get a Linux machine... go nuts!
 - [DigitalOcean](https://www.digitalocean.com/)
 - [Amazon Web Services](https://aws.amazon.com/) (AWS)

-### how do i choose?
+### How Do I Choose?

 - Easy answer: use Heroku.
   - Free
   - Bootstrap existing apps easily.